-Throughout the fall quarter of 2014, the Haas Center has administered intercept surveys that collected details about unique visits to the Emerald Coast.
-Survey professionals spent sixteen hours a week throughout the quarter conducting interviews.
+Haas Center administered intercept surveys that collected details about unique visits to the Emerald Coast.
+Survey professionals spent sixteen hours a week throughout the period conducting interviews.
 Several aspects of data collection were randomized, with interviewers alternating the days of the week, locations and time of day in which they approached visitors.
 These locations included multiple shopping centers, public beaches, commercial areas and waterfront boardwalks.
-Survey researchers approached more than 2,344 adults during the fall quarter.
-Among the sampling frame, approximately 13.6%, or 319 respondents, participated in the survey.
+Survey researchers approached more than 9,100 adults during the year-long collection period.
+Among the sampling frame, approximately 20%, or 1,797 respondents, participated in the survey.

-The intercept survey measures and tracks several key elements about the Emerald Coast tourism market.
-This information includes demographics, particularly age and household income; primary residence; method of transportation; lodging; and party size.
-The survey also collects estimates on spending in several categories, including accommodations, transportation, food, entertainment and shopping.
-Additionally, visitors are asked about their overall satisfaction with their visit to the area.
-The survey questions seek details on visitors' likelihood to return to the area and their willingness to refer the area to a friend or family member.
+The intercept survey measured and tracked several key elements about the Emerald Coast tourism market.
+This information included demographics, particularly age and household income; primary residence; method of transportation; lodging; and party size.
+The survey also collected estimates on spending in several categories, including accommodations, transportation, food, entertainment and shopping.
+Additionally, visitors were asked about their overall satisfaction with their visit to the area.
+The survey questions sought details on visitors' likelihood to return to the area and their willingness to refer the area to a friend or family member.

-In order to better understand tourism patterns along the Emerald Coast, it is necessary to identify the demographic make-up of those visiting the region, including their age, income, party size and place of origin.
+In order to better understand tourism patterns along the Emerald Coast, it was necessary to identify the demographic make-up of those visiting the region, including their age, income, party size and place of origin.

 Age.
-The survey captures several demographic elements used to measure the type of visitors traveling to the Emerald Coast.
+The survey captured several demographic elements used to measure the type of visitors traveling to the Emerald Coast.
 Figure 1 presents the age distribution of survey respondents, as well as that of members of their party.
-As can be seen, the distribution of surveyed individuals is fairly normal.
-Approximately 25.3% of those surveyed were between the ages of 36 and 45.
-Those aged between 18 and 25 years were the smallest amount of the surveyed population (7.6%).
-However, the age distribution of all party members is slightly skewed to the left, with 24.5% of all party members reported as being under the age of 18.
+As can be seen on the previous page, the distribution of surveyed individuals is fairly normal.
+Approximately 25% of those surveyed were between the ages of 36 and 45.
+Those aged between 18 and 25 years were the smallest amount of the surveyed population (11.8%).
+Nearly 55% of all members of the parties were 35 years old or younger.
+The party members who were reported as younger than 18 numbered nearly 10%.